 Well, Actually, A Couple More Types of Strokes

 The strokes caused by a thrombus or embolus can be further divided into two types.
 One type is a blockage where the blood clotted right in the vessel where it was flowing, a thrombus.
-The other type of blockage occurs when the blood clot occurs at a more distant part of the body.
-A piece of this clot breaks off and travels through the blood vessel until it gets stuck in the brain, an embolus.
+The other type of blockage occurs when the blood clot occurs at a more distant, more peripheral, part of the body.
+A piece of this peripheral clot breaks off and travels through the blood vessel until it lodges in a vessel in the brain, an embolus.

 In addition, there are two types of hemorrhagic strokes, but for now we’ll stop adding types of strokes.
 It can get confusing.